Effects of Hurricane Ike in Texas: Texas City

 A Valero Energy Corp. spokesman, Bill Day, said that crews would soon get in to inspect the oil refineries in Houston and Texas City, which remained shut down on Saturday, September 13, 2008.
 Texas City (north of Galveston) was very near to the landfall site of Hurricane Ike.
-The Mainland Medical Center (off I-45) closed its doors on Saturday (13Sep08) at 4 p.m.
+The Mainland Medical Center (off I-45) closed its doors on Saturday at 4 p.m.
 CDT, after water service was unavailable in the area.
 One death has been reported in Texas City, which was caused by a lack of dialysis treatment due to the storm's aftermath.

 The beloved Texas City Dike, a manmade structure extending nearly five miles into the mouth of Galveston Bay, was overtopped and seriously damaged along with all structures built upon it.
 The dike, known to locals as "the world's longest manmade fishing pier," had stood for seven decades and was considered Texas City's primary defense against the devastation wrought by a powerful storm surge.

 An aerial survey late afternoon Sunday, September 14, revealed that the eastern and northern portions of Texas City, as well as San Leon were still substantially flooded.
 Substantial wind damage appeared to have been sustained by the Texas City Industrial Complex that borders Galveston Bay.

 A few businesses, including some gasoline stations, convenience stores and fast food restaurants, were planning to re-open as early as Monday, September 15, 2008.
 Beginning Sunday, September 14, the Texas Military Forces began using the city's high school football stadium as a staging and relocation area used by Black Hawk helicopters, which were used to retrieve stranded citizens from Bolivar, Galveston and other area communities.
 Also on September 14, the Red Cross opened a disaster relief center in Texas City.

 League City

-In League City, TX, the electric power went out, and CenterPoint Energy said it could take four weeks or more to restore power after the largest outage in the company's history.
+In League City, the electric power went out, and CenterPoint Energy said it could take four weeks or more to restore power after the largest outage in the company's history.

 Residents who evacuated were allowed to return on September 16, 2008, and advised to bring back enough food for two weeks; a dusk-until-dawn curfew was in effect.
 Two deaths have been reported in League City, both due to natural causes indirectly caused by Ike.